the-cave/stm8s-header/README.md

 ## What is it?

-It is a collection of STM8S/STM8AF header declaration officially offered by STMicroelectronics but with some patch to enable SDCC support.
+It is a collection of STM8S/STM8AF header definitions officially offered by STMicroelectronics but with some patch to enable [SDCC](http://sdcc.sourceforge.net/ "Small Device C Compiler") support.

 ## Currently supported targets